Jerry Blevins talks live TV, Mets pitching, and...

 - News Article

-Doug Williams and Jerry Blevins are back with an all-new Shea Anything podcast presented by Verizon, as Jerry recaps his time on SNY watching the Mets struggle, and his time at home watching good movies.
+Doug Williams and Jerry Blevins are back with an all-new Shea Anything podcast presented by @Verizon, as Jerry recaps his time on SNY watching the Mets strug...

 More Recent New York Mets Articles